Church School links

-The school also holds special events days in the church which help us to celebrate develop a better understanding of key events in the Anglican church calendar.
+The school also holds special events days in the church and in school which help us to celebrate develop a better understanding of key events in the Anglican church calendar.

 In May 2017 we were visited by Bishop Mike.
 The Bishop spent time with the children in their classes and taking part in Collective Worship.
 He also told the children lots about his current role and the history of being a Bishop.
 He explained the religious significance of his clothing and jewellery and even gave one lucky young man the chance to try it all on!

 Our 'Experience your Church Day' - Autumn 2017 was organised by school staff, community and Church members.
 The children from all key stages had a wonderful time finding out about religious symbols and artefacts in the Church and how they are used in Anglican worship.

 Our Discover Advent day was organised and run by a cross section of the community including, pupils staff, church members and the Reverend Burrell.
 The children really enjoyed the event:

 "It made more sense in church-I really understand the Christmas story in a different way now' Reece Y6.

 The children were involved in all sorts of hands on activities aimed towards developing a better understanding of Advent and what it means to Christians

 All children made Christingles as part of the service and we spent time thinking about the meaning behind each element the candle and holder.
 Both parents and children said the church looked really magical as the pupils lifted up their Christingles in the darkened church to join one another in prayer.
 They were delighted to be able to take their christingles home as an after school treat.